MuhammadAl-Sayedd/Rotating-Navigation-Menu-bar-using-HTML-CSS-JavaScript-/README.md

 ### Introduction

-   this rotating navigation menu bar can be used for single or multi-sectional pages web applications. the menu have two buttons. one is the hamburger icon button and the other is the close menu button and both are clickable.
+   This rotating navigation menu bar can be used for single or multi-sectional pages web applications. the menu have two buttons. one is the hamburger icon button and the other is the close menu button and both are clickable.

 ## Project Structure